awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 HR can't grant privileges for any operation other than SELECT, or on any other table than employees\.

 Having privileges granted on a view doesn't imply having privileges on the underlying tables\.
 Similarly, having privileges granted on a schema doesn't imply having privileges on the tables in the schema\.
-You need to grant access to the underlying tables explicitly\.
+Instead, grant access to the underlying tables explicitly\.

 To grant privileges to an AWS Lake Formation table, the IAM role associated with the table's external schema must have permission to grant privileges to the external table\.
 The following example creates an external schema with an associated IAM role `myGrantor`\.
 The IAM role `myGrantor` has the permission to grant permissions to others\.
 The GRANT command uses the permission of the IAM role `myGrantor` that is associated with the external schema to grant permission to the IAM role `myGrantee`\.